Scheduled MonumentsWalesRuperra Castle lower summerhouse remains

 What is Ruperra Castle lower summerhouse remains?

-Ruperra Castle lower summerhouse remains is a post-medieval garden building located within the grounds of Ruperra Castle near Caerphilly in Wales.
+Ruperra Castle lower summerhouse remains is a post-medieval garden building forming part of the designed landscape associated with Ruperra Castle near Caerphilly in Glamorgan, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM590.

 What period does Ruperra Castle lower summerhouse remains date from?

 Ruperra Castle lower summerhouse remains dates from the post medieval/modern period, and is classified as a garden building.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Ruperra Castle lower summerhouse remains?